OpenEvalProject/evals/manuscripts/elife-65459/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/65459/elife-65459-fig4-v1.jpg)

 **Figure 4.:** (A) Two sample episodes where the network carried out sequence duplication (left) and reversal (right).
 Top to bottom: spike inputs to the network (subset), sequence of symbols they encode, spike activity of 10 sample leaky integrate-and-fire (LIF) neurons (without and with SFA) in the SNN, firing threshold dynamics for these 10 LIF neurons with SFA, activation of linear readout neurons, output sequence produced by applying argmax to them, and target output sequence.
 (B–F) Emergent neural coding of 279 neurons in the SNN (after removal of neurons detected as outliers) and peri-condition time histogram (PCTH) plots of two sample neurons.
 Neurons are sorted by time of peak activity.
 (B) A substantial number of neurons were sensitive to the overall timing of the tasks, especially for the second half of trials when the output sequence is produced.
 (C) Neurons separately sorted for duplication episodes (top row) and reversal episodes (bottom row).
 Many neurons responded to input symbols according to their serial position, but differently for different tasks.
 (D) Histogram of neurons categorized according to conditions with statistically significant effect (three-way ANOVA).
 Firing activity of a sample neuron that fired primarily when (E) the symbol ‘g’ was to be written at the beginning of the output sequence.
-The activity of this neuron depended on the task context during the input period; (F) the symbol ‘C’ occurred in position 5 in the input, irrespective of the task context.Figure 4—source data 1.
+The activity of this neuron depended on the task context during the input period; (F) the symbol ‘C’ occurred in position 5 in the input, irrespective of the task context.

-The average firing activity of LIF neurons without SFA and LIF neurons with SFA was (19.88±2.68) Hz, and (21.51±2.95) Hz (mean ± standard deviation), respectively.
-The average was calculated over 50,000 test episodes for one random initialization of the network.
+The average firing activity of LIF neurons without SFA and LIF neurons with SFA was $(19.88\pm2.68)$ Hz, and $(21.51\pm2.95)$ Hz (mean ± standard deviation), respectively.
+The average was calculated over $50,000$ test episodes for one random initialization of the network.

-## A diversity of neural codes emerge in SNNs with SFA trained to carry out operations on sequences
+### A diversity of neural codes emerge in SNNs with SFA trained to carry out operations on sequences

 Emergent coding properties of neurons in the SNN are analyzed in Figure 4B–D, and two sample neurons are shown in Figure 4E, F. Neurons are sorted in Figure 4B, C according to the time of their peak activity (averaged over 1000 episodes), like in Harvey et al., 2012.
 The neurons have learned to abstract the overall timing of the tasks (Figure 4B).
 A number of network neurons (about one-third) participate in sequential firing activity independent of the type of task and the symbols involved (see the lower part of Figure 4B and the trace for the average activity of neurons left of the marker for the start of duplication or reversal).
 This kind of activity is reminiscent of the neural activity relative to the start of a trial that was recorded in rodents after they had learned to solve tasks that had a similar duration (Tsao et al., 2018).

 The time of peak activity of other neurons in Figure 4B depended on the task and the concrete content, indicated by a weak activation during the loading of the sequence (left of the marker), but stronger activation after the start of duplication or reversal (right of the marker).
 The dependence on the concrete content and task is shown in Figure 4C.
 Interestingly, these neurons change their activation order already during the loading of the input sequence in dependence of the task (duplication or reversal).
-Using three-way ANOVA, we were able to categorize each neuron as selective to a specific condition (symbol identity, serial position in the sequence, and type of task) or a nonlinear combination of conditions based on the effect size ω2.
+Using three-way ANOVA, we were able to categorize each neuron as selective to a specific condition (symbol identity, serial position in the sequence, and type of task) or a nonlinear combination of conditions based on the effect size $\omega^{2}$.
 Each neuron could belong to more than one category if the effect size was above the threshold of 0.14 (as suggested by Field, 2013).
 Similar to recordings from the brain (Carpenter et al., 2018), a diversity of neural codes emerged that encode one variable or a combination of variables.
 In other words, a large fraction of neurons encoded a nonlinear combinations of all three variables (see Figure 4D).
 Peri-condition time histogram (PCTH) plots of two sample neurons are shown in Figure 4E, F: one neuron is selective to symbol ‘g’ but at different positions depending on task context; the other neuron is selective to symbol ‘C’ occurring at position 5 in the input, independent of task context.
 Thus one sees that a realization of this task by an SNN, which was previously not available, provides rich opportunities for a comparison of emergent spike codes in the model and neuronal recordings from the brain.
 For more details, see the last section of Materials and methods.

 ## Discussion